nodejs/node/doc/api/http.md

 * Returns: {http.ClientRequest}

-Calls [`socket.setTimeout()`][] on the socket assigned to this request after that socket emits the `connect` event.
+Calls [`socket.setTimeout()`][] on the socket assigned to this request after that socket emits the `'connect'` event.

 Unlike the `timeout` option of [`http.Agent`][] and `http.request()`, the `request.setTimeout()` method disregards the socket connection time